Back to blog

 The human oversight model

 Even for standard risks, appropriate human oversight of AI underwriting decisions is important.
-This doesn't mean reviewing every decision — that would defeat the purpose of automation.
+This doesn't mean reviewing every decision, which would defeat the purpose of automation.
 It means:

 • Regular audits of AI decisions to check for accuracy, consistency, and bias